 Hugh rowed four years in college and twenty-one years at LWRC.
 From Frank Cunningham and Bill Tytus Hugh learned sculling and, equally important, learned to constantly study the sport.

 "Everything you do in a boat has to make sense, and the details separate the best rowing from just good rowing.
 Satisfaction comes with both racing success and simply doing something well, and I want my students to achieve, and appreciate, skilled rowing." - Hugh

-Bill coaches LWRC intermediate to competitive scullers.
-The program is a training group for rowers who wish to improve their boat speed through technique with the support of conditioning.
-It emphasizes sculling, small-boat handling and race preparation.
+John coaches LWRC intermediate to competitive scullers who wish to improve their boat speed through efficient technique and build endurance through conditioning.
+His style of instruction emphasizes sculling and small-boat handling.
 He coaches by keen observation and quiet instruction.
 This is old school coaching at its best!

 Learn to Row, Masters